GatiAher/gatiaher-hugo/content/projects/Eigenfaces-and-Out-of-Distribution-Data/index.md

 tags: ["PCA", "Image Processing"]
 categories: []
 draft: false
-description: "Facial Recognition on a dataset of my classmates faces using Principal Component Analysis (PCA).
+description: "Facial Recognition on a dataset of my classmates' faces using Principal Component Analysis (PCA).
 Reasons about the assumptions of PCA and the effects of applying it to out-of-distribution data.
 Project adapted from  Olin College’s Quantitative Engineering Analysis, presented at Łódź University MathUp 2021 virtual conference."
 ---

 - [1 INTRODUCTION](#1-introduction)